igclabs/tart/README.md

 ## 🙏 Credits

-Developed by the Profss team.
+Developed by the [IGC team](https://www.intelligentgraphicandcode.com/).
 Extracted from internal tooling and open-sourced for the community.

 ## 🔗 Resources